latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 3. Under “submit the following extrinsic”, choose the `proxy` pallet and call `createPure(proxyType, delay, index)`.
 4. Fill the parameters:

-   - `proxyType`: select `SmallTransfer`; this should allow us transfer amounts that do not exceed 0.5τ.
+   - `proxyType`: select `Any`; this grants full permissions to the proxy, including the ability to make transfers and kill the proxy.
    - `delay`: optionally, include a delay in blocks.
    - `index`: leave as zero.